NeuralMobi-ltd/FanRadarUser/README.md

 For more details, see the [Vue CLI Configuration Reference](https://cli.vuejs.org/config/).

-# FanRadarMart
+# FanRadarStore

-FanRadarMart is an e-commerce web application where users can search for products, browse categories and brands, manage their cart, and place orders.
+FanRadarStore is an e-commerce web application where users can search for products, browse categories and brands, manage their cart, and place orders.
 The site features a modern UI, product search modal, user authentication, dark mode, and more.

 ## Features